stm32duino/STM32RTC/README.md

 Any API using the Subsecond parameter is expressed in milliseconds whatever the RTC input clock.
 This parameter is [0..999] in MIX or BCD mode and [0..0xFFFFFFFF] in BIN mode.
-In this configuration, time and date registers are not used by the RTC.
+In BIN only mode, time and date registers are not used by the RTC.
+Thus the getEpoch function is only to be called to get the subsecond [0..0xFFFFFFFF] (returned time_t is not valid).
+The setAlarmEpoch only uses the sub-second [0..0xFFFFFFFF] (time_t value is useless).

 Refer to the Arduino RTC documentation for the other functions http://arduino.cc/en/Reference/RTC